m101yosef/m101yosef.github.io/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Applied AI/ML Researcher
+  - name: Applied Data Scientist
     url: https://kaggle.com/mohamedyosef101
   - name: Mansoura University

 # Short bio (displayed in user profile at end of posts)
-bio: Applied AI/ML Researcher specialising in Reinforcement Learning (RL) with a focus on developing AI-driven tools like chatbots, recommendation systems, and predictive models that solve real-world problems.
+bio: Applied Data Scientist specialising in AI/ML with a focus on predictive analytics, time series forecasting, and developing data-driven tools that solve real-world business challenges.

 # Interests to show in About widget
 interests:
+   - Time Series Analysis
    - Deep Reinforcement Learning
-   - Human-AI Interaction
    - The Human Brain

 # Education to show in About widget